 1. Scupper liners: Install scupper liners at through-fascia, through-wall, and overflow scupper locations indicated on the drawings.
 Install scupper liners following the requirements and recommendations of SMACNA.

 2. Cover plates: At the exterior face of the scupper, install cover plates.
-Install scupper cover plates as indicated on the drawings, and following the requirements and recommendations of SMACNA.
+Install scupper cover plates as indicated on the drawings and following the requirements and recommendations of SMACNA.

 3. Conductor boxes: Where indicated on the drawings, install conductor boxes as indicated on the drawings, and following the requirements and recommendations of SMACNA.